radarlabs/radar-sdk-ios/README.md

 ## Documentation

-See the full documentation [here](https://radar.io/documentation).
+See the Radar overview documentation [here](https://radar.io/documentation).
+See the Radar SDK documentation [here](https://radar.io/documentation/sdk).

 You can also see a detailed SDK reference [here](https://radarlabs.github.io/radar-sdk-ios/Classes/Radar.html).

 ## Migrating